DFW - Dallas

 Pre-booked private transfers

-A private transfer from DFW costs $50-80 to downtown Dallas or Fort Worth.
-This is more than Uber but the service is different: a named driver meets you at baggage claim (or at the curb with your name), the vehicle is reserved for you alone, and the price is fixed regardless of traffic or demand.
+A private transfer from DFW prices above Uber, and the service is different: a named driver meets you at baggage claim (or at the curb with your name), the vehicle is reserved for you alone, and the price is fixed when you book — it does not move with traffic or demand.

 The target audience for transfers at DFW is business travelers, families with lots of luggage, and international visitors who want the simplest possible arrival experience.
-For a $10-20 premium over Uber, you get meet-and-greet service and zero waiting.
+For a modest premium over Uber, you get meet-and-greet service and zero waiting — compare the transfer quote against the app for your arrival time.

 Price comparison to downtown Dallas